Lostwithiel Memory Cafe

 Cake Maker Rota

-The Memory Café will celebrate its sixth birthday in March 2016.
+The Memory Café will celebrate its eighth birthday in March 2018.
 It all started when Jo Hague, from Outlook Southwest, and Laura Walker, a Mental Health Nurse, recognised that a Memory Café would be an invaluable facility within the town of Lostwithiel.

 They quickly realised that the “Go To” organisation in the Town was the Rotary Club and hence they came along to sing for their suppers at a club night.
 Enthusiasm from the 'ageing' Rotary membership was immediately forthcoming and a Lead Volunteer was quickly coerced into identifying what would be required.
 The first Café was held in March 2010 with Rotary helpers and cakes provided by Rotarians and Rotary wives.